 Transfer iPhone Photos using Google Drive over WiFi.
-(Windows, MAC)
+(Windows, Mac)

-Google Plus allows you to upload photos to Google drive using the Google Plus iOS app.
+Google Plus allows you to upload photos to Google Drive using the Google Plus iOS app.
 Please login to your Google Plus account once you download the Google Plus app from iTunes.
 Go to Settings > Camera and Photos > Auto Backup and turn on Auto Backup Auto Backup to upload your photos automatically into Google Plus using the app.
 On the bottom of the Settings page, there is an option under Sources called Google Drive.
 This will help you to see your Google drive photos and videos on Google plus account.
 It is a useful feature if you are using your Google Plus and Google Drive app to save and share your photos and videos with your computer and devices.

 Transfer iOS Photos using iPhoto App over WiFi.
-(MAC)
+(Mac)

 This app can import photos directly from your iCloud account.
 You have enabled iCloud with a valid account on your iPhone.

 Then go to iPhone Settings > iCloud > Photo Stream > My Photo Stream and turn it on.
-On your MAC, open iPhoto App, go to iPhoto > Preference > Photo Stream and check on Automatic Import.
+On your MAC, open the iPhoto App, go to iPhoto > Preference > Photo Stream and check on Automatic Import.
 This will import your photos directly into your MAC from iPhone.